4 Strategies for Making Spiritual Resolutions to Refresh Your Faith in the New Year

 1. Plan Ahead

-Look at your upcoming schedule and decide what spiritual resolutions are realistic in your life.
-Often with New Year’s or spiritual resolutions, we are not considering how we will accomplish our goals.
-It sounds good on paper but will be difficult to accomplish.
+Often with New Year’s or spiritual resolutions, we do not consider how to accomplish our goals.
+Resolutions look good on paper but will be difficult to accomplish.

 1. Choose a Word for the Year

 Several of my friends, love choosing a word for the year.
-I resisted this practice at first but in 2019, joined this inspiring practice.
+I resisted this practice at first but in 2019, I joined this inspiring practice.

-I have been surprised at how God has spoken to me through my words.
+I have been surprised at how God has spoken to me through my word for the year.

 “So here’s what I want you to do, God helping you: Take your everyday, ordinary life—your sleeping, eating, going to work, and walking-around life—and place it before God as an offering.